Bangor, Maine

-Bangor (/ˈbæŋɡɔr/ BANG-gor) is a city in and the county seat of Penobscot County, Maine, United States.
+Bangor (/ˈbæŋɡɔr/ BANG-gor) is the county seat and largest city of Penobscot County, Maine, United States.
 The city proper has a population of 31,753, making it the state's third-most populous city, behind Portland (68,408) and Lewiston (37,121).
 Bangor is known as the "Queen City".

 Modern Bangor was established in the mid-19th century with the lumber and shipbuilding industries.
 Due to the city's location on the Penobscot River, logs could be floated downstream from the Maine North Woods and processed at the city's water-powered sawmills, then shipped from Bangor's port to the Atlantic Ocean 30 mi downstream, and from there to any port in the world.
 Evidence of this is still visible in the lumber barons' elaborate Greek Revival and Victorian mansions and the 31-foot-high (9.4 m) statue of Paul Bunyan.
 Today, Bangor's economy is based on services and retail, healthcare, and education.

 Bangor has a port of entry at Bangor International Airport, also home to the Bangor Air National Guard Base.
 Historically Bangor was an important stopover on the Great Circle Air Route between the U.S. East Coast and Europe.